Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Introduction

-Aiyer et al.~\cite{BAR} introduced the BAR model to reason about systems with Byzantine (malicious), Altruistic, and Rational participants.
-They introduced the notion of {\em BAR-tolerant} protocols, i.e., protocols that are resilient to both Byzantine faults and rational manipulation.
+Aiyer et al.~\cite{BAR} introduce the BAR model to reason about systems with Byzantine (malicious), Altruistic, and Rational participants.
+They also introduce the notion of a protocol being BAR-tolerant, that is, the protocol is resilient to both Byzantine faults and rational manipulation.
 As an application, they designed a cooperative backup service for P2P systems, based on a BAR-tolerant replicated state machine.
+Li et al~\cite{BAR-gossip} also considered the BAR model to design a P2P live streaming application based on a BAR-tolerant gossip protocol.
+Both works employ incentive-based game theoretic techniques (to remove the selfish behavior), but the emphasis is on building a reasonably practical system (hence, formal analysis is traded for practicality).
+Recently, Li et al~\cite{BAR-FP} developed a P2P streaming application, called FlightPath, that provides a highly reliable data stream to a dynamic set of peers.
+FlightPath, as opposed to the above-mentioned BAR-based works, is based on mechanisms for {\em approximate equilibria}~\cite{CS_SODA07}, rather than strict equilibria.
+In particular, $\epsilon$-Nash equilibria are considered, in which rational players deviate if and only if they expect to benefit by more than a factor of $\epsilon$.
+As the authors claim, the less restrictive nature of these equilibria enables the design of incentives to limit selfish behavior rigorously, while it provides sufficient flexibility to build practical systems.
 More recent works have considered other problems in the BAR model (e.g., data transfer~\cite{BARTransfer}).
 Although the objectives and the model considered are different, our reputation-based mechanism can be considered, in some sense, to be BAR-tolerant.